Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 ```
 geth --rpc --rpcaddr <ip> --rpcport <portnumber>
 ```
 If accessing the RPC from a browser, CORS will need to be enabled with the appropriate domain set.
-Otherwise, JavaScript calls will be limited by the same-origin policy and requests will fail:
+Otherwise, JavaScript calls are limited by the same-origin policy and requests will fail:

 ```
 geth --rpc --rpccorsdomain "http://localhost:3000"
 ```
-The JSON RPC can also be started from the geth console using the admin.startRPC(addr, port) command.
+The JSON RPC can also be started from the geth console using the ```admin.startRPC(addr, port) ``` command.

 ### Setting up your own testnet